beginner-corp/slack/readme.md

 ### Slack [Web](https://api.slack.com/methods) and [RTM](https://api.slack.com/rtm) API client. :seedling::raised_hands::two_hearts:

-- Written in ES2015 JS, published as ES5, tested for Node and the browser
+- Written in modern JavaScript; tested for Node and the browser
-- Web API is all pure functions *(no stateful things like classes or using `new`)*
+- Complete support for the Slack Web API
-- RTM API has a thin wrapper for `WebSocket` *(also tested for Node and the browser!)*
+- Perfect symmetry: method signatures match API docs method
-- Perfect symmetry *(low level: method signatures match API docs method signatures are node-style callbacks)*
+- Choose your async adventure: method signatures accept either a node-style errbacks or return a `Promise`
-- Opt in *(selectively use the parts of the api surface you want without the entire payload)*
+- Opt into an oo style class instance that applies `token` to all methods
 - Well tested, CI, and Apache2 licensed

 ## Install :star2::package: